input-output-hk/peras-design/site/reports/tech-report-2.md

 A node is expected to need to keep in memory:

-* Votes for the latest voting round: For a committee size of 1000 and individual vote size of 700 bytes, that's 700kB.
+* Votes for the latest voting round: For a committee size of 1000 and individual vote size of 700 bytes, that's 700 kB.
 * Cached certificates for voting rounds up to settlement depth, for fast delivery to downstream nodes: With a boost of 10/certificate, settlement depth would be in the order of 216 blocks, or 4320 seconds, which represent about 10 rounds of 400 slots.
-Each certificate weighing 50kB, that's another 500kB of data a node would need to cache in memory.
+Each certificate weighing 50 kB, that's another 500 kB of data a node would need to cache in memory.

 Peras should not have any significant impact on the memory requirements of a node.